Tianliqu18/AffineTango/README.md

 ## related works (none of this is new)

-Background research for this project toldtn me that these rules are well established, they just live in three literatures that mostly don't cite each other.
+Background research for this project showed that these rules are well established, they just live in three literatures that mostly don't cite each other.

 Tango is basically a Takuzu / Binairo variant, with pair clues added and runs of two